Student services and resources are available via phone, video chat, email and on the College of DuPage website during the COVID-19 pandemic.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act

-The Federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) has allocated funds through the Higher Education Emergency Relief Fund (HEERF II) to the College of DuPage.
+The Department of Education has allocated funds through the Higher Education Emergency Relief Fund (HEERF I, II, III) to College of DuPage.
 These funds are to support students who are financially impacted by the COVID-19 pandemic.
 Applications are open to fund students with unmet needs on a first come, first serve basis until funds are exhausted.
-Learn more about CRRSAA.
+Learn more about HEERF.

 The Governor's Emergency Education Relief Fund (GEER)